wnyao/scaffold-lerna/packages/client/README.md

 # @packages/client

-Opinionated react application setup, Feel free reconfigure to your need.
+Opinionated react application setup, Feel free to reconfigure to your need.

 ### Structure
 ```bash